The 7 Best Technology Mutual Funds in 2019

-Got Tech Funds?
-Here Are the Best Mutual Funds That Invest in Technology
+These Are the Best Mutual Funds That Invest in Technology

-You don't have to think too deeply or for very long to realize the greatest driving force behind the U.S. and world economies—technology.
-And the best way to tap into tech stocks is arguably with mutual funds that concentrate their holdings in this growth sector.
+Investing in technology mutual funds can be a smart way to tap into what might be the best long-term growth bet of the century.
+Technology is the greatest driving force behind the U.S. and world economies.
+And the best way to tap into tech stocks is with mutual funds that concentrate their holdings in this growth sector.

 Technology Mutual Funds: Best Way to Invest in the Tech Sector

-- Fidelity Select Technology (FSPTX): Considering all of the primary factors for selecting the best technology funds, FSPTX may be the best overall mutual fund to buy, especially if you're looking for an actively-managed fund.
-The performance for all of the main time frames to analyze—the 1-, 3-, 5- and 10-year returns—places FSPTX significantly ahead of the average fund in the category of technology sector funds.
+FSPTX might be the best overall mutual fund to buy if you're looking for an actively-managed fund.
+The performance for all the main timeframes—1-, 3-, 5- and 10-year returns—places FSPTX significantly ahead of the average fund in the category of technology sector funds.

-- Fidelity Select Software and IT Services (FSCSX): Another specialty technology fund from Fidelity to keep on your radar is FSCSX, which concentrates its holdings in the tech sub-sector of software and information technology.
-A famous example of software is Microsoft (MSFT) and for information technology, you might think of Salesforce.com (CRM).
+Another specialty technology fund from Fidelity that you might want to keep on your radar is FSCSX.
+It concentrates its holdings in the tech sub-sector of software and information technology.
+A famous example of software is Microsoft (MSFT), and you might think of Salesforce.com (CRM) for information technology.
 Both of these are top holdings in FSCSX.

 Investors Best Suited for Technology Mutual Funds

-Since technology is an aggressive growth stock category, potential investors should keep in mind that price volatility (ups and downs in value) can at times be more pronounced than a more diversified fund like an S&P 500 Index fund.
-But along with greater risk, higher potential returns are possible.
-Therefore, investors thinking of buying a technology fund should be willing to accept fluctuations in their account balance.
+Technology is an aggressive growth stock category, so potential investors should keep in mind that price volatility—ups and downs in value—can be more pronounced at times than a more diversified fund like an S&P 500 Index fund.
+But higher potential returns are possible with greater risk.

-Disclaimer: The information on this site is provided for discussion purposes only, and should not be misconstrued as investment advice.
+The information on this site is provided for discussion purposes only and should not be misconstrued as investment advice.
 Under no circumstances does this information represent a recommendation to buy or sell securities.